javier-sy/midi-communications-macos/README.md

 This is a Ruby implementation of the [Apple Core MIDI framework API](https://developer.apple.com/library/mac/#documentation/MusicAudio/Reference/CACoreMIDIRef/MIDIServices/).

 Note that in the interest of allowing people on other platforms to utilize your code, please consider using [UniMIDI](http://github.com/arirusso/unimidi).
-UniMIDI is a platform independent wrapper which implements this library with a similar API.
+UniMIDI is a platform independent wrapper which implements this library and has a similar API.

 ### Features

-* Simpler API than Core MIDI
+* Simplified API
 * Input and output on multiple devices concurrently
-* Agnostically handle different MIDI Message types (including SysEx)
+* Generalized handling of different MIDI Message types (including SysEx)
 * Timestamped input events
-* Internally patch MIDI to other programs using IAC
+* Patch MIDI via software to other programs using IAC

 ### Requirements